Heat Exhaustion

 Treatment

-2. Remove excess clothing and lay the person down.
+- Remove excess clothes and lay the person down.

-4. Get medical advice, and if the casualty’s responses deteriorate, put them into the recovery position and call 999/112.
+- Get medical advice, and if the casualty’s response deteriorate, put them into the recovery position and call 999/112.